dgcuff/blog.github.io/_posts/2022-08-29-hiring-process-gaffe.md

 Enh.
 It happens.

-About a week later, the same technical recruiter forwarded me an e-mail chain from another applicant to the firm, including the a PDF of the applicant's writing samples.
+About a week later, the same technical recruiter forwarded me an e-mail chain from another applicant to the firm, including a PDF of the applicant's writing samples.

 I carefully did not open the PDF.
 The other applicant's privacy had been breached enough.
 I wrote the other applicant and made that applicant aware of the breach.
 I wrote to the technical recruiter, and everyone at the hiring firm who had been copied on the chain, informing the firm of their mistake.